Women farmers take centre stage at protest sites | Headlines

 Thousands of farmers, mostly from Punjab, Haryana and western Uttar Pradesh, have been camping at the Delhi border points for over 100 days, demanding the repeal of farm laws and a legal guarantee on the minimum support price for their crops.

-International Women's Day is celebrated across the world on March 8 and it is a day when women are recognised for their achievements, according to the United Nations.
+International Women's Day is celebrated across the world on March 8 and is a day when women are recognised for their achievements, according to the United Nations (UN).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)